greyisgreat/GREAT-/README.md

-This is a js bookmarklet script designed for blocking ads at schools and works if they block extenstions there. v1 is buggy at the moment so im currently working on v2.
+Greats Ad Blocker is a js bookmarklet script designed for blocking ads at schools and works if they block extenstions there. v1 is buggy at the moment so im currently working on v2.
+Greats Website is a games website which is not my top priority at the moment because im focusing more on the ad blocker to perfect it for best experience.
+The site will get updates later on.